BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 ### Detailed Comparison Between Sequence Lengths
 I want to compare the sequence lengths in infix and hybrid prefix notation for QED and QCD.

+### More Artificial Amplitudes
+When we look at what data natural language translation models are trained on, let's say the English-German dataset from [Anki](https://www.manythings.org/anki/):

+> Do you teach?
+Unterrichtest du?
+> Do you teach?
+Lehrst du?
+> Do you teach?
+Unterrichten Sie?
+> Do your best!
+Gib dein Bestes!
+> Do your best!
+Gebt euer Bestes!
+> Do your best!
+Geben Sie Ihr Bestes!
+> Do your best.
+Gib dein Bestes.
+> Do your best.
+Geben Sie Ihr Bestes!
+> Do your duty.
+Tu deine Pflicht.
+> Does it hurt?
+Tut’s weh?
+> Does it show?
+Merkt man es?
+> Does it work?
+Klappt das?
+> Does it work?
+Funktioniert das?
+> Does it work?
+Funktioniert’s?
+> Does it work?
+Klappt es?
+> Dogs are fun.
+Hunde machen Freude.
+> Dogs are fun.
+Hunde machen Spaß.
+> Don't ask me.
+Frag mich nicht.

+then we can see that there are lots of short sentences and they often don't differ very much.
+We could generate a lot more data by taking some basic building blocks of amplitudes and "squaring" them using MARTY.
+Let's call these the "artificial amplitudes" since they are not physical amplitudes.
+By "squaring" I actually mean taking the squared amplitude of the complex number and calculating the spin sums, which both are not trivial.
+For example we could square a number or a basis function $$u_s(p)$$ and so on.
+Right now with learning only done on full amplitudes, the model implicitely has to figure out itself what the square of $$u_s(p)$$ is.
+Using the approach with artificial amplitudes would not only generate much more data, but also help the model not overfit on the amplitudes themselves.

 ## Acknowledgements